Does this test have other names?

-Certain medications can affect your results.
+Certain medicines can affect your results.
 These include:

 Dilantin, for epilepsy

-Cardiovascular medications, including angiotensin converting enzyme, or ACE, inhibitors and calcium channel blockers
+Cardiovascular medicines.
+These include angiotensin converting enzyme (ACE) inhibitors and calcium channel blockers

 Being dehydrated or a diet too high or low in salt can also affect your results.